Boatswain

-A boatswain (/ˈboʊsən/ BOH-sən, formerly and dialectally also /ˈboʊtsweɪn/ BOHT-swayn; also known as bo's'n, bos'n, or bosun, also known as a deck boss, or a qualified member of the deck department, or the third hand on a fishing vessel) is the most senior rate of the deck department and is responsible for the components of a ship's hull.
-The boatswain supervises the other members of the ship's deck department, and typically is not a watchstander, except on vessels with small crews.
-Additional duties vary depending upon ship, crew, and circumstances.
+A boatswain (/ˈboʊsən/ BOH-sən, formerly and dialectally also /ˈboʊtsweɪn/ BOHT-swayn) is the most senior rate of the deck department and is responsible for the components of a ship's hull.
+The boatswain supervises the other members of the ship's deck department and typically is not a watchstander, except on vessels with small crews.
+Additional duties vary depending upon ship, crew and circumstances.
+The name is also known as bo's'n, bos'n, bosun, deck boss, a qualified member of the deck department or the third hand on a fishing vessel.